bigtop/bigtopweb.com/routes/index.md

 Once your project dependencies are set, the `bigtop.routes.scalatra` package will give you all the code you need to start using Routes.

 Now define your site as in the example at the top of this page. `Routes` in your `Site` can return any response value that Scalatra understands.
-You can access code Scalatra dispatch functionality in your servlet from your routes via the `kernel` method on `Site`.
+You can access `ScalatraServlet` functionality via the `kernel` method on the `Site` object.
 For example, you can use `kernel.pass` to skip to the next `get()` or `post()` statement in your servlet:

 {% highlight scala %}
 ("add" :/: IntArg :/: "to" :/: IntArg :/: end) >> {